lanl-ansi/GasModels.jl/docs/src/parser.md

 The reader is referred to [Matgas Format (.m)](@ref) for detailed description on each column in the above table.

-Consumer data is defined with the following tabular format
+Delivery data is defined with the following tabular format

 ```
 %% delivery data